nextmetaphor/terraform-azure-storage-account/README.md

 * [Docker](https://www.docker.com/get-started)
 * [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-It also requires that there is an existing [Azure Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) into which to place the VNet components.
+It also requires that there is an existing [Azure Resource Group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) into which to place the storage account.

 ## Usage